vertical-space/ALISEQ/_sources/setup.rst.txt

    mkdir testdirectory   # or whatever you want to call your working directory

+   cp ALISEQ/data/targets.txt testdirectory

+   cp ALISEQ/data/targets.txt testdirectory

    cd testdirectory

 Test if it's working
 --------------------------------------------------------------------------------

 .. code-block:: bash

-   echo 'ERR2353209' > targets.txt

    bash aliseq.sh

-It can take quite a while to download all of the required third party software
+It can take a while for the required third party software to download